 It happened to me more than once that a stranger, whom I asked the way, would walk me all the way to my destination.
 Foreigners are interesting to them and white people (‘mzungus’ in Swahili) often draw some sort of (friendly) attention.
 More about this on my page about

 There are between 40 and 70 tribes in Kenya, depending on how you count.
 Tribes are mainly based on language.
 They can be divided into 3 main groups: the Bantus who came from Nigeria and Cameroon after 400 AD, the Cushitic tribes who came from northern Africa around 2000 BC, and the Nilotic tribes who came from Sudan and Egypt around 400 AD.

 Most Kenyans have adopted a semi-Western life style, although some tribes – especially the Maasai, Turkana and Samburu - have kept their traditional life styles and appearances.
 The proud Maasai warriors are the most famous among them.
 They’ve become a symbol of Kenya and indeed tribal Africa as a whole.
 See our special pages about

 tribes in Kenya

 famous people from Kenya

-– in the positive or negative sense – are Paul Tergat, the current world record holder in the marathon, former strongman for 24 years Daniel arap Moi, palaeontologist and politician Richard Leakey, prize winning author Ngugi wa Thiong’o and environmental and womens rights activist prof. Wangari Maathai, who was the first African woman to receive the Nobel Peace Prize.
-And the most famous of them, meanwhile, is of course US Presidential candidate
+– in the positive or negative sense – are Paul Tergat, a professional lomg distance runner who held the world record in the marathon from 2003 till 2007, former strongman for 24 years Daniel arap Moi, palaeontologist and politician Richard Leakey, prize winning author Ngugi wa Thiong’o and environmental and womens rights activist prof. Wangari Maathai, who was the first African woman to receive the Nobel Peace Prize.
+And the most famous of them, meanwhile, is of course US President

 That is to say, his father was a full-fledged Kenyan from the Luo tribe.
 Obama himself never lived in Kenya, though he made a much-publicized trip to Kenya in 2006.